ga1i13o/DiffewS/README.md

 ## 🖊️ Citation

-If you find this project useful in your research, please consider cite:
+If you find this project useful in your research, please consider to cite:

 ```BibTeX